 Adding Measurement Lines

-New measurement lines may be added to Markup Layers in the 2D Viewport by using the Measure Tool located under Guides in the Panel.
+New measurement lines may be added to Markup Layers in the 2D Viewport by using the Measure Tool located under Tools in the Panel.

 Please Note: In Construction Markup, Measurement Guides can only be added to Markup Layers, not Stage Layers.
 To add Measurement Guides to a Stage Layer, return to the Design Phase.